icoman/esp8266-iot-web-config/README.md

 # ESP8266 iot demo client

-To enter into config mode, after device boot, press FLASH button (GPIO 16) or any other button configured in program as INPUT.
+To enter into config mode, after device boot, press FLASH button (GPIO 0) or any other button configured in program.
 The firmware will switch to AP mode and will start a web server.

 Configuration is stored as json into SPIFFS.